nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to clear all client list.
+1. User chooses to clear the entire client list and archive list.
 2. System gives success message.

     Use case ends.